oyjt112233/Automated_Smart_Farming_System_Research_Replica/README.md

 ---

 ## 💻 Code
-All code is included as an attachment.

 ![Code](Code.JPG)

 Notes:
-- This project contains **modified code** based on the original MIT-licensed code by **Mobasshir Mahbub**.
+- This project uses modified code based on the original MIT-licensed code by Mobasshir Mahbub.
-- All modifications and enhancements are clearly documented.
+- All modifications and enhancements are documented above.
-- Communication between Arduino Mega and ESP8266 is fully implemented.

 ---